zhullyb/monyhar/monyhar/docs/gpu/gpu_testing_bot_details.md

 1. Make a [`tools/build`][tools/build] CL that adds the config for *only* the new builder and land it.
-1. Make and land Chromium CL that makes the above changes in addition to the
+1. Make and land Monyhar CL that makes the above changes in addition to the
    following:
     1. Add the new builder to the necessary `//infra/config` files in the same way as the tester.